chemfiles/chemfiles/doc/installation.rst

 Only the C interface is always compiled with the core library.
 All the other interface needs to be activated with :command:`cmake` flags.

-The other languages bindings for Chemharp have supplementary requirements.
+The other languages bindings for chemfiles have supplementary requirements.
 The Python interface requires Boost.Python, the Fortran interface requires a Fortran compiler, … Please ensure that those requirements are fullfiled before filling an issue.